marco262/my_wiki/data/dnd/equipment/adventuring-gear.md

 ## Holy Symbol

 A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
 Appendix B lists the symbols commonly associated with many gods in the multiverse.
-A cleric or paladin can use a holy symbol as a spellcasting focus, as described in the [[[general:spellcasting-rules#spellcasting-focus|spellcasting rules]]].
+A cleric or paladin can use a holy symbol as a spellcasting focus, as described in the [[[general:spellcasting-rules#material-m|spellcasting rules]]].
 To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.

 ## Holy Water